Yuvakishore9/Yuvakishore9/README.md

 - 👋 Hi, I’m @Yuvakishore9
-- 👀 I’m interested in python
+- 👀 I’m interested in .net development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning .net devlopment
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me IG:kishore_naidu7
+- 📫 How to reach me IG:yuvakiishore

 <!---
 Yuvakishore9/Yuvakishore9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.